smhendrickson/draft-hendrickson-pp-attesterissuer/draft-hendrickson-pp-attesterissuer.md

 ## Attester-to-Issuer Request {#request}

 The Attester and Issuer MUST use a mutually authenticated and secure HTTPS connection.
 They MAY use Mutual TLS for mutual aumutual authentication.
+The "IssuerTokenRequest" defined below is written in TLS Presentation Layer (Second 4 of {{!RFC8446}}), although the Attester and Issuer may instead choose to use another equivelent data interchange format such as JSON ({{!RFC8259}}).

    struct {
      uint16_t token_type;